MS Degree Requirements

 Purpose

 This program prepares students for research careers in industry, for doctoral studies, or for professional school.
 Students complete a minimum of 36 units of courses and research, with the emphasis on research.
-Students write, present and defend their thesis to a committee of their Thesis Adviser and two other faculty.
+Students write, present and defend their thesis to a committee of their Thesis Adviser, a second faculty member in a similar field of research, and a third faculty member that is not so familar with your type of research.

 Advancement to Candidacy

-When a student advances to candidacy, it means they have completed all course and any other program requirements and are ready to research and write a dissertation.
+When a student advances to candidacy, it means they have completed all of the unit requirements for the MS program.

 Each quarter, students are asked to fill out the MS Quarterly Check-Up Form (due Friday of Week 1).
 One of the questions asks students if they will be completing their 36-unit requirement.
 If selected, this signals the MS Program Coordinator to process a degree audit and confirm the student's eligibility.
 If confirmed, the coordinator will process the student's Application to Candidacy form.